sarl/sarl-jekyll-website/docs/official/reference/bic/Behaviors.md

 receive the event.
 The filterable agents are the current agent itself, and all the sub-agents (sub-holons) that were created inside the current agent.

-> **_Important Note:_** Because a behavior has no associated address, it cannot be
-> filtered by the scope.
-All the agent's behaviors that are waiting for a given event will
+<p markdown="1"><span class="label label-warning">Important Note</span> Because a behavior has no associated address, it cannot be filtered by the scope.
+All the agent's behaviors that are waiting for a given event will be executed.</p>
-> be executed.

 ```sarl
 var e : Event